lhcb/starterkit-lessons/00-prerequisites.md

  3. Once connected, check your grid certificate works by typing `lhcb-proxy-init`.
-If you need help with your grid certificate there is the [Grid certificate FAQ](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate) and you can ask questions on `lhcb-distributed-analysis@cern.ch`.
+If you need help with your grid certificate there is the [Grid certificate FAQ](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/Certificate) and you can ask questions on `project-lcg-vo-lhcb-admin@cern.ch`.
     `lhcb-proxy-init` will ask you for the password of your grid certificate and then print something like:

 ~~~ {.output}